michami/MBR/README.md

 Progression can represent anything that takes multiple attempts to accomplish.
 (Navigate a maze, bargain for a better price) Use a pile of tokens to represent the current amount of progress remaining.
 After a stage of progression is made through some action, roll on an appropriate **TN** to see if a token is added or removed from the progress pile.
 A failed roll will often result in a setback to the progress.

 Relationships start with a progress of **5**.
 Actions and events gamble a number of progress tokens.
-The **TN** is determined based on the outcome of the event.
+The **TN** is determined based on the outcome of an event.
 Roll on that to see if progress is removed or added.
 Each type of relationship (see oracle die) has 4 levels, from familiar to intimate.

 # Additional information

 Since the rules reference the oracle die, and the oracle die references the main races, I'll describe them here at the top of the official rules.
-This is also an important reminder, so it's directly after the rules summary.

 Examples of using the oracle die can be found after the full rules.
 Example battles can be found after that.